 This is the first of a series of posts about our “big rewrite” project.
 It deals mainly with organisational challenges, not with technical ones.
-A post on our main learnings with TypeScript, and the third post is about decision making during the project.
+The second post is about our main learnings with TypeScript, and the third post is about decision making during the project.

 However, it was also always a risk.
 There was only one, maximum two, core maintainers.
 With scarce engineering resources, development and maintenance of the framework itself was slow, and never a priority.
 Its documentation was incomplete.
 Developers, especially new ones, often struggled to find examples for certain things they needed to do.
 They could not simply go to Stackoverflow or do a web search for “How do you do X in Melody”.
 Also, some people were concerned that they were building up knowledge that they could not use elsewhere.

 The most horrible thought of all: What if the most important core maintainer wins the lottery and leaves?